EricJostad/Daily-Planner/README.md

 ## Updates planned
-- Divorce the main app logic from the index.html page into its own script file.
-Overall update the directory organization.
 - Update the Main Page so that each hour of the day is displayed properly in each related text box.
 - Update styling to provide the user with a greater visual experience upon visiting the site.